 What does the DJ think is more important – professional equipment or unique talent? -If they answer “professional equipment” it is very unlikely they have much creativity and a greater chance that you’re going to receive the same wedding they deliver every week to every client they work for.

 Do they have back-up equipment in case anything should malfunction on the night? –If they do not confidently answer, “yes” to this question it could be cause for concern.

 What would they do if they fell seriously ill on the day or were seriously injured?
 Would they be able to contact a good quality replacement? –If they can’t confidently reply how they would proceed in such a situation, it could be more cause for concern.

 Will they visit your venue before the day itself?
 Some venues have extremely difficult access.
 Some may have a lot of stairs.
 Others require very long leads to connect to the power and so on.
 If your DJ doesn’t know any of this, in some cases they could be severely delayed.

-Will they provide a booking form that clearly lists the services they’ll provide as well as all the other relevant details such as the fee, venue details, contact numbers etc.? –Having a signed document with these details provides reassurance that they have the correct details.
+Will they provide a booking form that clearly lists the services they’ll provide and all the other relevant details such as the fee, venue details, contact numbers.?–Having a signed document with these details provides reassurance that they have the correct details.

 Will they allow you to submit a request list of your favourite songs? –And just as importantly, a list of the songs you definitely do not want to hear!
-This is an item that should definitely be discussed so that you are confident that the DJ knows what you both like and dislike and to give you some reassurance that they’re not going to try to “educate” with their music taste all night.
+This is an item that should definitely be discussed so you are confident that the DJ knows what you both like and dislike and to give you some reassurance that they will not try to “educate” your guests with their music taste all night.
 Also check that he’ll take requests from your guests on the night?